Wind Outage Mindset for Farm and Home Backup Across the Upper Midwest

 Article

 If you are new to backup vocabulary, read When the Lights Go Out: What Homeowners Should Know About Backup Power.
 If you want seasonal habits, pair this piece with Spring Generator Readiness: A Practical Guide Before Storm Season.
-Service plans explain how Essential Annual, Preferred Semi Annual, and Premier Uptime map to different levels of hands on support.
+Service plans explain how Essential Annual, Preferred Semi-Annual, and Premier Uptime map to different levels of hands-on support.

 Name the loads that are truly urgent